While I have quite a few hotel credit cards, in this post I wanted to take a look at the hotel credit card that I spend the most money on.

 Reaching the $5,000 threshold has nothing to do with the calendar or cardmember year — the counter simply resets every time you spend $5,000, and then you start earning towards your next two elite nights.

 While there’s no guarantee this will continue to be offered in future years, historically Hyatt has offered a 10% refund on redeemed points for those with their co-brand credit card who redeem points in summer.
-For example, in 2018 the promotion has been valid for stays between July 1 and September 2, 2019.
+For example, they offered this in both 2018 and 2019, and it’s a very nice value-add.

 One of the great features of Chase cards is access to Chase Offers, which provides savings on purchases with all kinds of retailers.
 The program wasn’t launched that long ago, but has already saved me a significant amount of money.